Based in | Hushmail |

 - Contacts

-This puts them a few steps behind the competition since they do not include:
+This puts Hushmail a step behind the competition since it does not include:

 - Calendar